aliyun/terraform-provider-alicloud/website/docs/r/alikafka_instance.html.markdown

 |60          |  1400-6100:100  |   80-450:1  |    1-500:1  |
 |90          |  2100-6100:100  |   100-450:1 |    1-500:1  |
 |120         |  2700-6100:100  |   150-450:1 |    1-500:1  |

+### Removing alicloud_alikafka_instance from your configuration

+The alicloud_alikafka_instance resource allows you to manage your alikafka instance, but Terraform cannot destroy it if your instance type is pre paid(post paid type can destroy normally).
+Removing this resource from your configuration will remove it from your statefile and management, but will not destroy the instance.
+You can resume managing the instance via the alikafka Console.

 ## Attributes Reference